-- Based on review of the results of the calibrated model, the following Level of Service criteria is recommended: - Level of service criteria for sewer: d/D less than 1.0 for existing and proposed sewers based on I/I of 0.2 L/s. - Level of service criteria for HGL: less than 1.8 m below grade for existing and proposed sewers based on I/I of 0.6 L/s.

-3. Projection and Allocation Methodologies Recap

-- The three proposed alternative methods for projection and allocation methodologies were recapped (summarized in Slide 15 of the attached PowerPoint presentation). - For quick reference, the procedure and purpose of each Method is summarized in the Table below:
+- Based on review of the results of the calibrated model, the following Level of Service criteria is recommended: - Level of service criteria for sewer: d/D less than 1.0 for existing and proposed sewers based on I/I of 0.2 L/s. - Level of service criteria for HGL: less than 1.8 m below grade for existing and proposed sewers based on I/I of 0.6 L/s. - 3.
+Projection and Allocation Methodologies Recap - The three proposed alternative methods for projection and allocation methodologies were recapped (summarized in Slide 15 of the attached PowerPoint presentation). - For quick reference, the procedure and purpose of each Method is summarized in the Table below:

-Approach Procedure and Purpose Method 1 Method 2 Method 3 Procedure For Dorchester and Thorndale Build-Out to DC Growth Projections For the Peripheral Lands and 401 Corridor Lands Build-Out to DC Growth Projections Build-Out by Developable Area x Target Densities Purpose / Us se Identification of Upgrade Triggers Development of Capital Plan Sizing of infrastructure upgrade after upgrade had been triggered by demands / flows generated by Method 1.
-Where proposed sizing based on Method 2 varied from sizing based on Method 3; more detailed engineering review will be undertaken, and sizing based on preferred approach in consultation with the Municipality.
+h Procedure and Purpose Method 1 Method 2 Method 3 Procedure For Dorchester and Thorndale Build-Out to DC Growth Projections Build-Out by Develop Densities able Area x Target For the Peripheral Lands and 401 Corridor Lands Build-Out to DC Growt h Projections Build-Out by Developable Area x Target Densities Purpose / Use Identification of Upgrade Triggers Development of Capital Plan been triggered by den Method 1, Where proposed sizin from sizing based on engineering review wi e upgrade after upgrade has nands / flows generated by g based on Method 2 varies Method 3; more detailed II be undertaken, and sizing oproach in consultation with